Carbon monoxide poisoning

 When your doctor examines you, he or she will pay particular attention to your nervous (neurological) system.
 To confirm the diagnosis, your doctor will draw blood to determine your levels of oxygen and carboxyhemoglobin (carbon monoxide attached to hemoglobin).
 Additional tests may be needed depending on your specific symptoms.
 You may need an electrocardiogram (EKG) to evaluate symptoms of chest pain or an irregular heartbeat.
 In people with neurological symptoms, a magnetic resonance imaging (MRI) or computed tomography (CT) scan of the brain may be needed.
 In a pregnant woman, the fetus may have to be monitored.
 An external monitor will be placed on the woman's belly to measure the fetus' heart rate over time to look for signs of distress suggesting low oxygen levels.

 Carbon monoxide gas leaves the body the same way it got in, through the lungs.
 In fresh air, it takes four to six hours for a victim of carbon monoxide poisoning to exhale about half of the inhaled carbon monoxide in their blood.
-This "clearing" time can be increased if the person is given 100% oxygen or is placed in a hyperbaric oxygen (high-pressure oxygen) chamber, which creates a higher oxygen pressure than the normal outside pressure.
+This "clearing" time can be reduced if the person is given 100% oxygen or is placed in a hyperbaric oxygen (high-pressure oxygen) chamber, which creates a higher oxygen pressure than the normal outside pressure.

 Because carbon monoxide poisoning can kill body cells, especially in the brain, there is a risk of long-term neurological problems in people who have had severe poisoning.